 Serious caloric burn

 Studies show that battle ropes are comparable to running with respect to overall calories burned.
-Of course, caloric deficits are just one part of the fitness puzzle, but if you’re looking for a quick cardio workout, grab the ropes.
-Your heart rate will skyrocket and keep your metabolism revved long after your workout is complete.
+Of course, caloric deficits are just one part of the fitness puzzle, but if you’re looking for a quick but high intensity cardio workout, grab the ropes.
+Your heart rate will skyrocket and keep your metabolism revved long after your battle rope workout is complete.